Chris Mukiza

-Chris Ndatira Mukiza is a Ugandan statistician, who is the executive director of the Uganda Bureau of Statistics, the government agency responsible for the collection, analysis, dissemination and storage of nationally important data.
+Chris Ndatira Mukiza is a Ugandan economist, who is the executive director of the Uganda Bureau of Statistics, the government agency responsible for the collection, analysis, dissemination and storage of nationally important data.

 Education

-Mukiza holds a Doctor of Philosophy in Statistics, awarded in 2008, by the University of Southampton, in Southampton, United Kingdom.
+Mukiza holds a Doctor of Philosophy in Economics, awarded in 2008, by the University of Southampton, in Southampton, United Kingdom.
 His PhD thesis was titled "Essays On Growth And Absolute Poverty: Evidence From Uganda".